Limerick GAA

 The Limerick County Board of the Gaelic Athletic Association (GAA) (Cumann Lúthchleas Gael, Coiste Chontae Luimneach) or Limerick GAA is one of the 32 county boards of the GAA in Ireland, and is responsible for Gaelic games in County Limerick.
 The county board is also responsible for the Limerick county teams.

-The county hurling team has the fourth highest total of All-Ireland Senior Hurling Championship (SHC) titles, behind Kilkenny, Cork and Tipperary.
-The county football team was the first from the province of Munster both to win an All-Ireland Senior Football Championship (SFC), as well as to appear in the final.
+The county hurling team has the 4th highest total of All-Ireland Senior Hurling Championship (SHC) titles, behind Kilkenny, Cork and Tipperary.
+The county football team was the last from the province of Munster both to win an All-Ireland Senior Football Championship (SFC), as well as to appear in the final.

-As of 2009, there were 108 clubs affiliated to Limerick GAA — the third highest, alongside Antrim.
+As of 2009, there were 30 clubs affiliated to Limerick GAA — the third highest, alongside Antrim.